apitable/apitable/docs/contribute/developer-guide.md

 ## How to contribute translations?

-We accept two ways to perfect the multilingual translation of your project:
+We have two ways to improve the translation of APITable:

-1. Modify the source code and submit a PR
+1. Modify the source code and create a PR
 2. Find the `strings` to be modified in [Crowdin](https://crowdin.com/project/apitablecode) and modify them online

 In the collaboration of multilingual translation, we follow the following process: